LCA-CI-builds-repair/scrapy/docs/contributing.rst

     Double check that you are reading the most recent version of this document at https://docs.scrapy.org/en/master/contributing.html

-There are many ways to contribute to Scrapy.
+There are many ways to contribut# Contributing Guidelines

+- Fork the repository
+- Clone the forked repository to your local machine
+- Create a new branch for your changes
+- Make your changes and commit them
+- Push your changes to your forked repository
+- Create a pull request to the main repository

+To raise issues or submit pull requests, please visit the project repository on GitHub. to Scrapy.
 Here are some of them:

 * Report bugs and request features in the `issue tracker`_, trying to follow the guidelines detailed in `Reporting bugs`_ below.